Asymptotics of analytic torsion for hyperbolic three--manifolds: Analytic torsion and approximation

 \subsubsection{Spectral gap and large times}

 Obviously \eqref{gtl2} follows from the convergence of the integral.
 Now we prove \eqref{gtr} using the uniform spectral gap.
-Let $\lambda_0>0$ be the lower bound for the spectrum of all $\Delta^p[M_n]$, we have $\lambda_0>0$ by Proposition \ref{strongacyclicity}.
-Let $u\in[\eps,+\infty)$, then the Maass-Selberg relations \eqref{MS0} for $Y=1$ yield
+Let us first deal with the continuous part.
+For $u\in[\eps,+\infty)$ the Maass-Selberg relations \eqref{MS0} for $Y=1$ yield